Devail1/employee-hub/README.md

 ### Running in production

-In order to run the project in production environment, we will first need to build the client side application:
+In order to run the project in production mode, we first need to build the client side application:

 ```bash
 cd client